-For every state or commonwealth within the United States, the state’s office of the secretary of state is responsible for maintaining the database of all business entities registered in that state.
-Basic information from this database is a matter of public record, which can prove very useful for citizens, business owners, and aspiring entrepreneurs looking for information about a particular business.
+For every state or commonwealth within the United States, the secretary of state office is responsible for maintaining the database of all business entities registered in that state.
+Basic information from this database is a matter of public record, which can prove useful for citizens, business owners, and aspiring entrepreneurs looking for information about a particular business.

 But how do you perform a secretary of state business search, and what can you do with that information?
 We’ve got the state-by-state guide you need to use the business entity search function effectively.

-Running a business entity search through your state’s office of the secretary of state can be useful for a few different reasons.
-Let’s take a look at a few different ways you can use this information.
+Performing a business entity search through your state’s office of the secretary of state can be useful for a few reasons:

 Check for Business Name Availability

-Before you can register a new business in any state, you must first make sure that your desired business name is available.
-Two businesses in the same state cannot be registered under the same name, so if you find that your name is taken, you’ll have to get creative with a new idea.
+Before you can start a business in any state, you must first make sure that your desired business name is available.
+Two businesses in the same state can’t be registered under the same name, so if you find that your name is taken, you’ll have to get creative with a new idea.

 Verify the Status of an Existing Business

-Whether it’s your own business or a potential vendor, customer, partner, or competitor, you can check the status of an existing business in any state using the secretary of state business search database for that state.
+Whether it’s your own business or a potential vendor, customer, partner, or competitor, you can use the secretary of state business search database to check the status of an existing business.
 This is a particularly smart thing to do before agreeing to a major contract with an unfamiliar business.

 Obtain a Certificate of Good Standing

-The secretary of state business search will typically be your starting point to make sure you are up to date on all paperwork or obtain a Certificate of Good Standing for your existing business, as may be requested by a business lender.
-Check out our article on certificates of good standing for more information about how to obtain this document from your state.
+The secretary of state business search will typically be your starting point to make sure you’re up to date on all paperwork, or obtain a Certificate of Good Standing for your existing business.
+(If you apply for a business loan, your lender may request this document before they approve your application.)

 Entrepreneurs in our nation’s last frontier have many services available from Alaska’s Division of Corporations, Business & Professional Licensing.
 In addition to performing a search of the corporations database by entity name or number, Alaskans can also access information, online services, registration and licensing applications for businesses; professional, nonprofit, religious, and cooperative corporations; limited liability companies; limited partnerships; trademarks; and more.

-The Arizona Corporation Commission’s eCorp business entity search portal can provide information about both foreign and resident corporations, LLCs, and partnerships, as well as registered trademarks within the state.
+You can perform an Arizona business entity search on the Arizona Corporation Commission’s eCorp business entity search portal.
+This portal provides information about both foreign and resident corporations, LLCs, and partnerships, as well as registered trademarks within the state.
 Search results may be filtered for both active and inactive results.
 Once you’ve found an available business name, follow the Corporation Commission’s simple, 10-step starting a business in Arizona guide to register your new business in the Grand Canyon state properly.

 In the Natural State, you can perform a secretary of state business search for various types of business entities through this online database—either by business name or by registered agent name.
 Subscribers to the state’s information network can also build specialized lists of business entities—such as a list of competitors in a particular industry–for a nominal fee.
 Ready to get started with your new business?
 Dream It to Do It Arkansas is a great state-sponsored resource to help you begin the journey.